gitleaks/gitleaks/README.md

 useDefault = true
 # or you can supply a path to a configuration.
 Path is relative to where gitleaks
 # was invoked, not the location of the base config.
 This is a bit clunky.
-# A better alternative would be to supply an absolute path.
+# A better alternative would be to supply an absolute path (expanded env var
+# not supported at this time)
 path = "common_config.toml"

 # An array of tables that contain information that define instructions